-Evidence suggests that only a fifth of patients consult with a GP for what is deemed more of a social problem (Torjesen, 2016) and that less than 10% of what affects health and wellbeing comes from access to healthcare (Hughes-Cromwick et al, 2014).
+Evidence suggests that a fifth of patients consult with a GP for what is deemed more of a social problem and that less than 10% of what affects health and wellbeing comes from access to healthcare.
 Social Prescribing seeks to link people with activities and services which are of interest to them and may help to alleviate their symptoms.
 Link Workers, [usually] housed within GP surgeries, are allocated patients and undergo a process of finding out what people are interested in and match services with those interests and particular health needs.